dhmunro/dudley/_sources/index.rst.txt

 * **Single layout can describe multiple binary files or streams**

   * array dimensions can be parameters stored in the binary file
-  * support for catalog files which store parameters for a collection of binary files sharing a layout
+  * enables catalog files describing large collections of files sharing one layout (or a few layouts)

 * **Lightweight** (compared to HDF5)

-  * Python and C language support
+  * Python and C language implementations

 .. toctree::
    :maxdepth: 2